cu-csci-2400-spring-2020/lab6-malloclab-grunwald/README.md

 # Handin Instructions

-You will handin a zip file containing a valid mm.c, Makefile and other files needed to automatically build your program.
-You labs will be run by the TA's on the perf machine and grades recorded using the grading script.
+You must commit your git repo containing a valid `mm.c`, `Makefile` and other files needed to automatically build your program.
+You labs will be run by the TA's on the evaluation machine and grades recorded using the grading script.

 *You must indicate the origin of any code your use or borrow from other people or sources.
 Failure to properly attribute the origin of code you